 Koh could not be reached for comment.

-Koh, a former federal prosecutor, law firm partner and Harvard Law School graduate, has had strong backing for the federal judge position, both from Asian-American organizations long frustrated by the lack of
+Koh, a former federal prosecutor, law firm partner and Harvard Law School graduate, has had strong backing for the federal judge position, both from Asian-American organizations long frustrated by the lack of representation in the region's federal courts and also from others who've pushed her career, including Gov. Arnold Schwarzenegger, who named her to the state bench in 2008.

 The newly-minted judge also had strong political connections to the White House.
 Her husband, Stanford University law professor Mariano-Florentino Cuellar, has served as an adviser on immigration issues to the Obama administration.